Dosage Form: injection, solution

 Patients with end-stage renal disease may excrete metronidazole and metabolites slowly in the urine, resulting in significant accumulation of metronidazole metabolites.
 Monitoring for metronidazole associated adverse events is recommended (see CLINICAL PHARMACOLOGY).

-Known or previously unrecognized candidiasis may present more prominent symptoms during therapy with Metronidazole Injection, USP and requires treatment with a candicidal agent.
+Known or previously unrecognized candidiasis may present more prominent symptoms during therapy with metronidazole and requires treatment with a candicidal agent.

 Use in Patients with Blood Dyscrasias

 Administration of solutions containing sodium ions may result in sodium retention.
-Care should be taken when administering Metronidazole Injection, USP to patients receiving corticosteroids or to patients predisposed to edema.
+Care should be taken when administering Metronidazole Injection to patients receiving corticosteroids or to patients predisposed to edema.

-Prescribing Metronidazole Injection, USP in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.
+Prescribing metronidazole in the absence of a proven or strongly suspected bacterial infection or a prophylactic indication is unlikely to provide benefit to the patient and increases the risk of the development of drug-resistant bacteria.

 Information for Patients